Automate Your GDPR Compliance Audits with Runecast Analyzer

 The process of checking for compliance within your AWS and VMware environments can be arduous and costly, and any kind of manual checks are subject to human error, so it is crucial to automate as much as possible.

-Runecast Analyzer automates the process of checking native AWS public cloud resources for compliance against GDPR standards – over 75 cross-referenced checks covering the domains of Compute, Management, Network and Storage.
+Runecast Analyzer automates the process of checking VMware products and native AWS public cloud resources and for compliance against GDPR standards – over 75 cross-referenced checks covering the domains of Compute, Management, Network and Storage.
 Each finding maps to a specific GDPR control or set of controls.
-As with all other standards covered within Runecast Analyzer, we show the details of all of the impacted objects and the wording from the standard and a technical translation and details of how to audit the finding and remediate any non-compliances manually.
+As with all other standards covered within Runecast Analyzer, we show the details of all of the impacted objects and the wording from the standard, along with a technical translation and details of how to audit the finding and remediate any non-compliances manually.

 With Runecast Analyzer, you get year-round, 24/7 visibility into your audit compliance posture.
-It allows you to get immediate visibility into risks and non-compliances inherent in your environment, allowing you to identify gaps between where you are and a fully compliant state and show as soon as any objects move out of compliance.
+It allows you to get immediate visibility into risks and non-compliances inherent in your environment, allowing you to identify gaps between where you are and a fully compliant state.
+Runecast also shows as soon as any objects move out of compliance.

 The solution runs entirely on-premises, with no data leaving your control.
-All analysis takes place on the Runecast Analyzer appliance.
+All analysis takes place in the Runecast Analyzer appliance.
 Move to a more proactive way of handling your compliance requirements!